Cultural policy: Viewpoints

 The future of cultural policy would seem to predict an increasingly inexorable demand that the arts "carry their own weight" rather than rely on a public subsidy to pursue "art for art's sake".
 Kevin V. Mulcahy dubbed this "cultural Darwinism" is most pronounced in the United States where public subsidy is limited and publicly supported aesthetic activities are expected to demonstrate a direct public benefit.
 Non-American cultural institutions are less constrained by the need to maintain diversified revenue streams that demand high levels of earned income and individual and corporate donations to compensate for limited government appropriations.

 On the other hand, cultural institutions everywhere are increasingly market-driven in their need for supplementary funds and as a justification for continued public support.
 The American model of an essentially privatized culture is increasingly attractive to governments seeking to curtail their cultural subsidies.
 In a system of mixed funding, public culture can nurture the arts groups and cultural activities that contribute to individual self-worth and community definition even if counting for less in the economic bottom-line.
 At root, a cultural policy is about creating public spheres that are not dependent upon profit motives nor validated by commercial values.
 As political democracy is dependent upon the existence of civil society and socio-economic pluralism, cultural policy stands as an essential public commitment in realizing these fundamental preconditions.

 One of the available and yet underappreciated tools in cultural policy at the national level is the reduction of VAT rates for cultural goods and services.
 Economic theory can be used to explain how reduced fiscal rates are expected to decrease prices and increase quantities of consumed cultural goods and services.
 Fiscal policy can be an important part of cultural policy, in particular the VAT rate discounts on cultural consumption, yet it receives less attention than deserved.

 Scope

 At the international level UNESCO is in charge of cultural policy.
 Contact information for ministries of culture and national arts councils in 160 countries is available from the website of the International Federation of Arts Councils and Culture Agencies (IFACCA).
 On a local scale, subnational (e.g., state or provincial governments), city and local governments offer citizens and local authorities the opportunity to develop arts and culture with the Agenda 21 for Culture.

 Research

-Cultural policy research is a field of academic inquiry that grew out of cultural studies in the 1990s.
-It grew out of the idea that cultural studies should not only be critical, but also try to be useful.
-Since the 2010s, there are many departments of cultural policy studies around the world.
-A document that gives an overview over cultural policies worldwide is the Global Report (2018) of the 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions.